 Dr. Cook has a Ph.D. in General Education from Walden University (2014) Dissertation Title: A Case Study of Curriculum Based Organizational Change in an Elementary Teacher Preparation Program, a M.S. in Applied Mathematics, a Graduate Certificate in Applied Statistics from Stevens Institute of Technology (2001), a B.S. in Mathematics, Minor in Literature from Stevens Institute of Technology (2001), and is a New Jersey and Maryland Certified Teacher in Mathematics.

-Greg Edens joined the Division of Natural Sciences and Math in September 2013 after having worked seven years in industry.
-Prior to that he held an academic position at Long Island University in Brooklyn, NY.
+Professor Greg Edens joined the Division of Natural Sciences and Math in September 2013 after having worked seven years in industry.
+Prior to that he had more than seven years’ experience teaching general, analytical, and instrumental chemistry.

-His specialty is Analytical Chemistry, and his new love is Physical Chemistry.
-He finds that both of these improve his teaching of General Chemistry.
-In Summer 2015 he advised two students in a research project determining fish in mercury.
+In Summer 2015 he supervised two students in a research project to determine mercury in fish.
 The students found that chunk light tuna has less mercury than solid white albacore, while Ahi tuna has very high levels of mercury.
 With the support of a NASA grant, one of the students will study the geographic distribution of mercury as implicated by levels in fish.

 Dr. Vogt is Professor of Chemistry.
 She obtained her B.S., M.S. and Ph.D. in chemistry from the University of WisconsinMilwaukee.
 Her specialty is Organic Chemistry and she has a minor in Biochemistry.

 Between receiving her B.S. and M.S. degrees, Professor Vogt first worked as a research assistant at the Medical College of Wisconsin in the area of electron spin resonance spectroscopy (ESR).
 Subsequently, she worked as a Medical Technologist at Milwaukee County General Hospital, in the area of Special Chemistry.